Try Easy Strawberry Sandesh Roulade Recipe

 1. Can I use store-bought paneer instead of making fresh paneer?

 Yes.
-You can use our A2 high-protein paneer, which is fresh and soft.
+You can use store-bought paneer, or you can use our A2 High Protien Paneer, which is fresh and soft.
 Crumble it well and mash until smooth before using.

 2. What if I don't have powdered brown sugar?